3 Cash-Flow Challenges and How to Handle Them

-Small-business owners in nearly every field struggle with cash-flow, particularly in the early stages of their business.
-In fact, the majority of failed businesses—nearly 60%—say that all or most of their failure was due to cash-flow issues, surveys show.
-Here are three cash-flow metrics that encapsulate a few of those challenges—along with stories from small-business owners (and Kabbage customers) about how they managed to overcome those hurdles.
+Small business owners in nearly every industry struggle with cash flow, particularly in the early stages of their business.
+In fact, the majority of failed businesses — nearly 60% — say that all or most of their failure was due to cash flow issues, surveys show.
+Here are three cash flow metrics that encapsulate a few of those challenges — along with stories from small business owners (and Kabbage customers) about how they managed to overcome those hurdles.

 1. 30% of business owners cite cash-flow as their biggest first-year challenge, far more than any other issue